Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 • Cost

 I also keep all receipts in a folder at home.
-This comes in handy if I need to make a warranty claim or when I’m ready to sell the car.
+This is handy if I need to make a warranty claim or when I’m ready to sell the car.

 Buyers love seeing a well-documented maintenance history!
 By staying organized, I’ve saved hundreds on unnecessary repairs and caught small issues before they became big problems.

 Economical DIY Maintenance Tips